ChrisAkridge/Supermarket/Documentation/Functional Spec.md

 #### Department Tree
 Some departments have a maximum level at which they can be.
 When the user reaches this level, they must split the department into 2 or more sub-departments in order to keep levelling up.
 Sub-departments tend to have better revenue and upgrades than their parent departments. **When a department is split, all of its subdepartments are unlocked - the user cannot choose to unlock just one or a few.**

 In order to split a department, the user must have enough space to hold all subdepartments.
-If there is not enough space, the user isn't even presented with the "Unlock" option.
+If there is not enough space, the user isn't even presented with the "Unlock" option, and is not made aware that subdepartments are even a thing.
 The user must also have enough money to unlock all subdepartments.
 After a department is split, all of its subdepartments behave as standard departments.

 #### Special Departments
 Certain departments are considered "special".
 These departments do not directly contribute to revenue, but instead improve other metrics, such as employee productivity, safety, and customer satisfaction.
 These departments also unlock powerful upgrade trees and display certain cosmetic statistics to the customer.

 ##### Receiving
-The Receiving department is a special department that, story-wise, receives the product to stock on the shelves.
+~~The Receiving department is a special department that, story-wise, receives the product to stock on the shelves.
 The user is shown "products received" and "products received per second" - cosmetic values equal to `products sold * 1.1` that have no other impact on gameplay.
-Levelling up Receiving increases customer satisfaction (still subject to diminishing returns per "Balancing Levelling" above) and increases the effectiveness of employees in all non-special department by 1% per level (see Employees below).
+Levelling up Receiving increases customer satisfaction (still subject to diminishing returns per "Balancing Levelling" above) and increases the effectiveness of employees in all non-special department by 1% per level (see Employees below).~~

+No, Receiving should count for more than this.
+Revisions coming.

 ##### Customer Service
 The Customer Service department is a special department that, story-wise, checks out customer orders and provides a Service Desk for customers to perform returns, among other things.
 Customer Service is a bit strange in that levelling it up only provides miniscule boosts to the effectiveness of its own employees and no other buffs.
 However, it has very powerful boosts every 50 levels, each of which add +10% to the customer satisfaction level.